There are many blood conditions that LBC can offer further information and support around. Some of these are listed below.

 Thalassaemia can be divided into two main categories, alpha thalassaemia and beta thalassaemia, depending on which part of the haemoglobin is deficient.
 These can then be divided into three further classifications – thalassaemia minor, thalassaemia intermedia, and thalassaemia major.
 The treatment for each classification may vary slightly, depending on the individual and the clinical symptoms experienced.
 More information on thalassaemia and related disorders can be found on the Thalassemia Australia website.
 Click here for some useful information from Thalassaemia Australia.

-Waldenstrom’s macroglobulinaemia is a type of cancer that has features in common with myeloma and some types of lymphoma.
+Waldenström’s macroglobulinaemia (WM) is a slow-growing type of non-Hodgkin lymphoma.
 It is also called lymphoplasmacytic lymphoma.

 Waldenstrom’s macroglobulinaemia affects a specific type of white blood cell called the B-lymphocyte.
 Some B-lymphocytes develop into plasma cells, which produce antibodies when foreign substances such as bacteria or viruses are detected in the body.
 However, in Waldenstrom’s macroglobulinaemia, B-lymphocytes do not develop into mature plasma cells, but into a type of cancer cell known as a lymphoplasmacytoid cell.
 These abnormal cells grow more quickly than normal cells would and can invade and build up in the bone marrow, spleen, and lymph glands.